seuphor/blog/_posts/2018-12-13-aws-ec2-setup.md

 - tutorials
 tags:
 - aws
+- setup
 ---

-Here is a setup guide for aws ec2 in python anaconda environment.
+This is a setup guide for aws ec2 in python anaconda environment.

 ## 1. Setup EC2 Instance